 As a third motivation, the present study intends to explicitly verify the validity at the upper critical dimension of results presented in \cite{gori}.
-There, a hypothesis -- referred to as ``uniformization''-- is put forward to relate the critical magnetization profile of a bounded domain with a metric factor $\gamma(\mathbf{x})$, which is the solution of a fractional Yamabe equation in the same domain.
-This metric is then used to compute distances between points, which are then used to construct spin-spin correlation functions.
-In this ``critical geometry'' approach, the less correlated points close to the boundary are being put at larger distances by inflating locally and isotropically the original metric ending up in a Yamabe problem.
-In \cite{gori} the uniformization hypothesis was supported by numerical simulations of the $3d$ Ising model, given the absence of analytical results for this model.
-It is important to notice that below the upper critical dimension a non-vanishing anomalous dimensions $\eta$ arises: in order to take this into account, the Yamabe equation has to be modified, by introducing a fractional power of the Laplacian operator, obtaining the fractional Yamabe equation \cite{MarGonzalez2013}.
-But, at the upper critical dimension $\eta=0$ and the fractional Yamabe equation reduces to the standard Yamabe equation, which for clarity we call {\it integer} Yamabe equation, since in it only the usual Laplacian enters.
-Therefore the study of critical magnetization profile at $d=d_c$ allows us to test, analytically and numerically, the validity of the ``critical geometry'' in a solvable case.
+There, a hypothesis---referred to as ``uniformization''---is put forward to relate the critical magnetization profile of a bounded domain with a metric factor $\gamma(\mathbf{x})$, which is the solution of a fractional Yamabe equation in the same domain.
+This metric is used to compute distances between points, which are then used to construct spin-spin correlation functions.
+In this ``critical geometry'' approach, the points close to the boundary are put at larger distances by inflating locally and isotropically the original metric.
+In \cite{gori} the uniformization hypothesis was supported by numerical simulations of the three-dimensional Ising model, given the lack of analytical results for this model.
+It is important to notice that below the upper critical dimension a nonvanishing anomalous dimensions $\eta$ arises: in order to take this into account, the Yamabe equation has to be modified, by introducing a fractional power of the Laplacian operator, obtaining the fractional Yamabe equation \cite{MarGonzalez2013}.
+But, at the upper critical dimension $\eta=0$ and the fractional Yamabe equation reduces to the standard Yamabe equation, which for clarity we call the {\it integer} Yamabe equation, since in it only the usual Laplacian enters.
+Therefore the study of critical magnetization profiles at $d=d_c$ allows us to test, analytically and numerically, the validity of the ``critical geometry'' approach in a solvable case.

-We observe that the relation between the critical magnetization profiles and the integer Yamabe equation holds in any bounded domain.
+We observe that the relation between critical magnetization profiles and the integer Yamabe equation holds in any bounded domain.
 We specialize to the slab geometry since it is convenient for both analytical calculations and simulations and for its relevance for the Casimir effect.
 We will comment on the general case when useful for our presentation.